 Put-in-Bay has two Ohio State Parks on its island, South Bass Island State Park and Oak Point State Park.
 We stopped by both while golf-carting through the island.
 Oak Point is a very small park with public dockage for boats, picnic areas, a shelter, fishing, and scenic views.

-South Bass Island State Park was my favorite, it had some very pretty views, a playground and picnic area, restrooms and a season rental station for watercraft.
-It’s a 33-acre park with camping available, campers had tents set up on the small cliffs overlooking Lake Erie – a few cabins are also available.
+South Bass Island State Park was my favorite, it had stunning views, a playground and picnic area, restrooms and a season rental station for watercraft.
+It’s a 33-acre park with camping available.
+Some campers had tents set up on the small cliffs overlooking Lake Erie (a few cabins are also available).

 The shorelines of both preserves offer great fishing spots and bird watching.
 At Massie Cliffside, there is a small butterfly garden and benches overlooking the cliffside for a relaxing view.
 A staircase leads down to an older dock and small shoreline where you can see Middle Bass Island.
 Just be careful on the dock, it’s a bit slippery!

 The most amazing views on the island can be found here!
 The grounds are open year-round, however, tours of the lighthouse are only available once a month, June through October.
 The lighthouse was build in 1852 and is now owned by the Ohio State University for research and educational programs.
 It is even rumored that the lighthouse is haunted!

 The Boardwalk & Downtown Put-in-Bay